Jayesh1512/backend-task/README.md

-# Backend Task — API Tester
+# Dapplooker Backend Task — API Tester

 A small Express + TypeScript project that exposes two API endpoints and serves a server-side rendered testing UI at `/` (EJS).
 Use the UI to test endpoints or call the endpoints directly (curl/Postman).